CPPAlien/ChatKeyboard/README.md

 ### Other usage

-please refer to the demo code
+Please refer to the demo code